Ford F-Series (sixth generation)

 The sixth generation of the Ford F-Series, also known as the "dentside Ford" to enthusiasts, is a line of pickup trucks and medium-duty commercial trucks that were produced by Ford Motor Company from the 1973 to 1979 model years.
 Produced by Ford in North America, Argentina, and Australia, this is the third and final generation of trucks derived from the 1965 Ford F-Series.

 The sixth generation marked several functional design changes and an expansion of the model line.
 For 1973, the regular cab F-350 became available with a wide "Styleside" bed for the first time.
 For 1974, a "SuperCab" extended cab pickup truck was introduced, between the two-door standard cab and the four-door crew cab.
 For 1975, the F-150 was introduced; a higher-payload version of the F-100 (intended to circumvent emissions standards), the F-150 would become the most popular version of the model line (ultimately replacing the F-100).
 A second generation of the Ford Bronco SUV was released for 1978 (after several years of delays) on a shortened F-100 chassis.

-In 1977, the model line became the best-selling truck in the United States, a position it has held ever since.
+In 1977, the model line surpassed the Chevrolet C/K to become the best-selling truck in the United States, a position it has held ever since.